 However, most people believe the results of a faulty study—which its authors recently updated and defended—that concluded that abortion decreases crime rates.
 Let’s consider the evidence.

 Where It All Started: Donohue and Levitt’s 2001 Study

 Throughout the twentieth century, eugenicists promoted abortion and birth control, claiming that if the “lower classes” would only have fewer children, crime would also decline.
-This was one of the primary themes of Margaret Sanger’s Birth Control Review, in which Montgomery Mulford wrote that “I am of the belief that the acceptance of birth control by society, and its frank teaching, can help diminish criminal activity!”1
+This was one of the primary themes of Margaret Sanger’s Birth Control Review, in which Montgomery Mulford wrote: “I am of the belief that the acceptance of birth control by society, and its frank teaching, can help diminish criminal activity!”1

-Levitt went on to co-author the 2005 bestseller Freakonomics, in which he reiterated his thesis that the legalization of abortion is responsible for half of the recent drop in violent crime.
+Levitt went on to coauthor the 2005 bestseller Freakonomics, in which he reiterated his thesis that the legalization of abortion is responsible for half of the recent drop in violent crime.

-- Murder rate has decreased 49%
+- Murder rate had decreased 49%

-- Forcible rapes, 32%
+- Rapes, 32%

 - Robberies, 50%

 - Aggravated assault, 39%